-The Most (and Least) Secure B2B Payment Methods
+The Most (and Least) Secure Payment Methods in B2B

 The potential for fraud can dissuade some businesses from making the jump to accepting digital payments.
 But, there are compelling reasons not to let payment fraud be a deterrent.
 We’d argue that now, more so than ever, is the best time to embrace digital payments.